alemartinello/dstapi/docs/source/index.rst

         **parameters**
                   verbose : bool
-                     If True prints table id, description and when it was last updated
+                     If True prints table id, description and when it was last updated language : string
+                     "da" for danish version, "en" for english verison.

         **returns**
             A pandas dataframe with the dst tables data